bebleo/smtpdfix/README.md

 **Not yet uploaded to PyPi.
 Version 0.1.0 coming soon.**

 As simple SMTP server for use as a fixture with pytest.
-Leans heavily on the work of akheron and published as Gist [here](https://gist.github.com/akheron/cf3863cdc424f08929e4cb7dc365ef23).
-As with that project, all this does is receives messages and appends them to a list.
+All this does is receives messages and appends them to a list as an `email.Message`.

 > **Known Issue:** the order in which fixtures are listed is critical can lead to failures.
 See known issues below.